-Finally, ss mentioned previously, the District will also open Technology and Parent Resource Support Hubs on December 1st with a variety of in-person support for families including: technology repairs, online learning support, digital literacy training, instructional materials pick-up, assistance with securing internet access, physical and mental health supports, meal distribution, and other community services.
+Finally, as mentioned previously, the District opened 13 Technology and Family Support Hubs with access to a variety of in-person support for families including: technology repairs, online learning support, digital literacy training, instructional materials pick-up, assistance with securing internet access, physical and mental health supports, meal distribution, and other community services.
+An ESE specialist also is present at the Hubs.